Tommy Edman Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.47 team ERA that ranks 17th among all MLB pitching staffs.
+- The Diamondbacks have a 4.38 team ERA that ranks 15th among all league pitching staffs.

-- The Diamondbacks rank 23rd in baseball in home runs given up (22 total, 1.4 per game).
+- Diamondbacks pitchers combine to give up 23 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Kelly (0-2 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched) gets the start for the Diamondbacks, his fourth of the season.
+- The Diamondbacks will look to Jameson (2-0) in his second start this season.

-- In his last outing on Wednesday against the Milwaukee Brewers, the righty tossed six innings, allowing three earned runs while surrendering one hit.
+- In his last time out on Wednesday, the right-hander tossed four scoreless innings against the Milwaukee Brewers while surrendering three hits.

-- The 34-year-old has amassed an ERA of 4.11, with 8.8 strikeouts per nine innings, in three games this season.
-Opponents have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.